benps12/WADE/README.md

 All headers in the observational data csvs should include the variable and their measurement units as required. e.g. Stream Discharge (m3/s), Water Level (Metres), Minimum Temperature (celsius), &c.
 See the example `observations.csv` file.
 You may edit this file or add others.

-## Terminology

-* Github: A website to make contributions of data and software easier.
-Github is commonly used for a large number of open source software and data projects.
-* Repository: A repository is a collection of data/text.
-In the context of WADE, it is a repository which is forked from the original `Foundry-Spatial/WADE` repository.
-Commonly shortened to "repo".
-* WADE: WADE is an acronym for WAter Data Exchange.
-This is intended to be a system for citizen science water observation publishing.
-* git: Git is a software versioning system developed for open source.
-It is a system for keeping track of changes in software development, but it works just as well for text and data.
-For the most part, you shouldn't have to worry about how it works or how to use it.
-* License: A licence in the context of this repository